-Currently, it is common for physiotherapists to have their own practices and work from the referrals of multiple veterinarians for a limited number of conditions.
-Some veterinary practices, however, have embraced physiotherapy, adding a rehabilitation therapist to the practice team.
-In this way, they optimize the skills, knowledge and effects of both the veterinarian and physiotherapist, and bring about the best possible result for every patient.
+Currently, it is common for Vet Rehab Therapists to have their own practices and work from the referrals of multiple veterinarians for a range of different conditions.
+Some veterinary practices, however, have embraced rehabilitation, adding a rehab facility and therapist to the practice team.
+In this way, they optimize the skills, knowledge and effects of both the veterinarian and rehab therapist, and bring about the best possible result for every patient.

-Number one on my list of benefits of an inhouse physio is pain control.
-Physiotherapists and their modalities can significantly improve pain control in a number of cases, thus reducing the use of medications such as opioids and non-steroidal drugs.
+Number one on my list of benefits of an inhouse rehab therapist is pain control.
+Vet rehab therapists and their modalities can significantly improve pain control in a number of cases, thus reducing the use of medications such as opioids and non-steroidal drugs.
 This applies to post-surgery cases, to chronic arthritis, soft tissue injuries, abnormal gait patterns, compensatory pain, overuse injuries, neurological injuries … the list goes on.
 If a patient is experiencing pain, chances are that far better control will be attained by incorporating physiotherapy into the management plan.

 The addition of a physiotherapist to your team will mean expanded options of treatment for degenerative conditions, such as hip dysplasia, elbow dysplasia and arthritis.
 These chronic, debilitating conditions are best managed with a multimodal and multidisciplinary approach, improving pain, mobility, strength and functionality, slowing down the degeneration and improving both quality and length of life for patients.